-The education level of Grand Forks Air Force Base citizens is substantially higher than the typical US community, as 32.48% of adults in Grand Forks Air Force Base have at least a bachelor's degree.
+In terms of college education, Grand Forks Air Force Base is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.48% of adults in Grand Forks Air Force Base have a college degree.

 The per capita income in Grand Forks Air Force Base in 2022 was $22,139, which is low income relative to North Dakota and the nation.
 This equates to an annual income of $88,556 for a family of four.
 However, Grand Forks Air Force Base contains both very wealthy and poor people as well.